SlachDevM/MRRG-Mobile/README.md

 ## License

-This repository is publicly available for demonstration purposes.
+This repository is publicly available for demonstration and portfolio purposes.

-The application itself remains proprietary software developed for the MRRG business ecosystem.
+The MRRG application and its business logic were developed for the Margaret River Re-Gutter business and remain proprietary.

+Source code is published to showcase software engineering practices and architecture, but redistribution or commercial use of the application is not permitted without permission.